 The Woodfin Parks & Recreation Department oversees the operations and development of the Woodfin Park System.
 The Woodfin Park System is comprised presently of three public parks as well as the Woodfin Community Center and Ballfields.

-Presently the parks managed by the Town of Woodfin include: Geneva Maney Park, Woodfin River Park, and the Roy Pope Memorial Park home to Avery’s Little Corner.
-The Town is presently working on the development of Silver-Line Park which will be located along the banks of the French Broad River.
+Presently the parks managed by the Town of Woodfin include Geneva Maney Park, Woodfin River Park, and the Roy Pope Memorial Park home to Avery’s Little Corner, and Silver-Line Park.

 Learn more about the ambitious Woodfin Greenway and Blueway project that is now under construction.